Direct Access for Conjunctive Queries with Negations: Introduction

 As a byproduct, we introduce a new notion of hypergraph width based on elimination order, called the $\beta$-hyperorder width.
 It is a hereditary width notion, meaning that the width of every subhypergraph does not exceed the width of the original hypergraph.
 It makes it particularly well tailored for the study of the tractability of negative conjunctive queries.
 We show that this notion sits between nest-set width and $\beta$-hypertree width~\cite{gottlob2004hypergraphs}, but does not suffer from the main drawback of working with $\beta$-hypertree width: our width notion is based on a decomposition that works for every subhypergraph.

 We give two different algorithms for solving direct access on signed queries: the first method uses the results on positive join queries from~\cite{bringmann2022tight} as an oracle.
 We show that it has optimal data complexity but has an exponential dependency on the size of the query.
-The second algorithm is based on on a two-step preprocessing.
+The second algorithm is based on a two-step preprocessing.
 Given a signed conjunctive query $Q$, a database $\db$ and an order $\prec$ on its variables, we start by constructing a circuit which represents $\ans$ in a factorised way, enjoying interesting syntactical properties.
-The size of this circuit depends on the complexity of the order $\prec$ chosen on the variables of $Q$.
-We then show that with a second light preprocessing on the circuit itself, we can answer direct access tasks on the circuit in time $\poly(n)\polylog(D)$ where $n$ is the number of variables of $Q$ and $D$ is the domain of $\db$.
-This approach is akin to the approach used in \emph{factorised databases}, introduced by Olteanu and Závodný~\cite{olteanu2012factorised}, a fruitful approach allowing efficient management of the answer sets of a query by working directly on a factorised representation of the answer set instead of working on the query itself~\cite{olteanu2016factorized,schleich2016learning,bakibayev2013aggregation,olteanu2015size}.
+The size of this circuit depends on the order $\prec$ chosen on the variables of $Q$, some orders being harder than other and we are able to measure their complexity.
+We then show that with a second light preprocessing step on the circuit itself, we can answer direct access tasks on the circuit in time $\poly(n)\polylog(D)$ where $n$ is the number of variables of $Q$ and $D$ is the domain of $\db$.
+This approach is akin to the approach used in \emph{factorised databases}, introduced by Olteanu and Závodný~\cite{olteanu2012factorised}, a fruitful approach allowing efficient management of the answer sets of a query by working directly on a factorised representation of the answer set instead of working on the query itself~\cite{olteanu2016factorized,schleich2016learning,bakibayev2013aggregation,olteanu2015}.
 However, the restrictions that we are considering in this paper are different from the ones used in previous work since we need to somehow account for the variable ordering in the circuit itself.
 The syntactic restrictions we use have already been considered in~\cite{Capelli17} where they are useful to deal with $\beta$-acyclic CNF formulas.